Qatar digs through the rubble of Israel's attack on Hamas leaders in Doha

 Qatar maintains a major arsenal of air defense systems, including both American-made Patriot and Terminal High Altitude Area Defense, or THAAD batteries.

-However, it doesn’t immediately appear that Qatari air defenses engaged during the attack.
+However, it doesn’t immediately appear that Qatari air defenses engaged during the attack, which occurred just before 4 p.m. on Tuesday.

 Sheikh Mohammed bin Abdulrahman Al Thani, Qatar’s prime minister and foreign minister, said Tuesday night that “the Israeli enemy used weapons that were not detected by radar.”